-- An on farm lab can also provide: intestinal biopsy, sample of litter per pen, blood samples, skin resistance measurements, bone breaking force, gizzard erosion score and weights, foot pad scores, foot toe collection for analyzing mineralization, cellulitis scores, and intestinal integrity scores.
+- An on farm lab can also provide: intestinal biopsy, litter alternative testing, sample of litter per pen, blood samples, skin resistance measurements, bone breaking force, gizzard erosion score and weights, foot pad scores, foot toe collection for analyzing mineralization, cellulitis scores and breast blister scores, intestinal integrity scores, meat yield, and meat quality.
 All collections which require a veterinarian are conducted by La Coop fédérée’s staff veterinarian.

 - Other procedures and analysis can be included upon request.